-Under Team TELUS Flex, you start with a set of benefits paid by TELUS (the Primary coverage) and also receive an amount of employer money (Health Dollars and Credits).
-Then you choose the best way to use the Health Dollars and Credits to build your own personal plan.
+Under Team TELUS Flex, you start with a set of benefits paid by TELUS (the Primary coverage) and also receive an amount of employer money (Health Dollars).
+Then you choose the best way to use these Health Dollars to build your own personal plan.